 This is when the parent or primary caregiver is abusive and therefore never met the physical needs of the children.
 The behaviour of the parents was often frightening if not always.

-I hope this helps you to understand yourself better and in so doing, I hope you can be more aware of why you approach relationships in certain ways.
+I hope this helps you to understand yourself better and in so doing, I hope you can be more aware of why you approach relationships, with God and with people, in certain ways.
 Moreover, it could help you to be more patient and realistic about the expectations you have from your partner.
 It could also help you be more patient with yourself.

 And as a parent, I hope this helps you to know the important role you play in the life of your child.